Coloma Road, Rescue

 Coloma Road in Rescue, California is a historical road in El Dorado County, California.
-A Historical Landmark was built at 4222 Green Valley Road in Rescue, California at the Rescue Junction General Store.
-The old Coloma Road opened in 1847, it ran from Sutter's Fort to the city of Coloma.
-James W. Marshall traveled the road to tell of his gold find to Captain John A. Sutter.
-During the 49ers miners gold rush thousands of miners traveled the road heading out to look for gold and claims.
-California's first stage line, California Stage Company, traveled the road starting in 1849, the line was founded by James E. Birch.
+The old Coloma Road opened in 1847, running from Sutter's Fort to the city of Coloma.
+During the California Gold Rush, thousands of miners traveled the road heading out to look for gold and claims.
+James W. Marshall traveled the road to tell of his gold find to John Sutter.
+California's first stage line, California Stage Company, traveled the road starting in 1849.
+The line was founded by James E. Birch.